GeoscienceAustralia/dea-notebooks/ICE_project/README_SICA.txt

     It is the output of applying image segmentation over the seasonal composite of Maximum NDVI.

 <AOI>_<Season+Year>_ClumpMean.kea
-    These file is the same as the sheperdSEG file but the segments have the zonal mean NDVI as an attribute.
+    This file is the same as the sheperdSEG file but the segments have the zonal mean NDVI as an attribute.
 This file is the input to creating the multithreshold.tif

 <AOI>_<Season+Year>_multithreshold.tif